-Related to the cobra pose, the sphinx pose is a less demanding, more restorative way to stretch and lengthen the spine.
-Also known as salamba bhujangasana (SA-lumb-aa BHU-jung-AAHS-uh-nuh), sphinx pose is one of the gentlest backbends in a yoga practice, making it a great entry point for beginners, and an effective warm up at the beginning of practice.
+Related to the cobra pose, the sphinx pose is a more restorative way to stretch and lengthen the spine.
+Salamba bhujangasana (SA-lumb-aa BHU-jung-AAHS-uh-nuh) is one of the gentlest backbends in a yoga practice, making it a great entry point for beginners and an effective warm up at the beginning of practice.
 Sphinx pose is also a great way to reduce stress and stimulate the abdominal organs.

 Philosophy + Origin

 Cobras and snakes can evoke feelings of fear, discomfort, and disgust.
 But in Vedic traditions, the cobra symbolizes overcoming and mastering fear.
 Nataraja, an incarnation of Shiva, is often portrayed with a cobra draped around his neck.
 The cobra’s venom is said to represent avidya, or ignorance — the veil that prevents us from recognizing universal truths.
 By mastering fear and learning to see beyond the surface we can come to know freedom, or liberation.

 - Use a blanket under your forearms or pelvis for added comfort.